 It doesn’t just have to be something you are scared of, but also means doing the honest or right thing.

-2. Teach and memorize a Bible verse that relates to the trait.
-II Timothy 1:7
+2. Teach and memorize a Bible verse that relates to a specific character trait.

 Remind your children that fear is not of God.
 He has not given us that spirit, but rather a spirit of power, love, and a sound mind.
 When they are afraid they need to claim His power.

-3. Teach with hands on activities or games.
+3. Teach character traits with hands-on activities or games.

 Talk about the courage of David in the story of David & Goliath.